ClimbingAl/CONCRETE/site_content/foundation_and_services/digital_retrospective.md

 nav_order: 98
 ---

-Placeholder - while we don't want to dwell on the past, it might be useful to collect some material about how we got here.
+We don't want to dwell on the past, but our great new foundations don't preclude people from returning to some bad habits.

-files types

-mutable files.

-security based on access control lists

-desktops.

-email.

 governments not involved.
 Leaving things to industry.
 Implications for social media etc.

-Gutenberg Parenthesis

-TCP/IP

 procurement model forced everyone to make entire stacks - this was a capability killer.
 Products -> Services.

+mutable files.files types

+desktops.

+email.

+Software packages are too big - and cause boundaries.
+Think very small and composable.

+Gutenberg Parenthesis